ThePrize

 $15,000

-Each year, our Youth Advisory Panel create a short-list of applicants for each prize, which is then assessed by the Iris Prize judges who select three winners.
+Each year, our team and Advisory Panel create a shortlist of applicants for each prize, which is then reviewed by our Judging Panel who select the winners.
 You can find out more information about them below.

 - Aliza Ayaz